 And it is the exact same with dental hygiene!

 Being a dental hygienist pays well.
 Depending on where you live, you could earn up to 60 dollars an hour.
 The average here in Ottawa, Canada, is around 35-60 dollars an hour.

 Your wage will depend on your experience and your office duties.
 It also depends if you are making an hourly rate or on a commission/contracting basis.

 There is also an opportunity to work as a temp to fill in for hygienists who are off sick or on vacation.
 This can be a great way to make even more money, as you can receive higher per-hour pay.

 Having a great income to be financially stable is a great benefit of becoming a dental hygienist.

 Dental hygiene: Opportunity to make your own schedule and be your own boss

 Like I mentioned previously, there are opportunities to do temp work if you don’t want a full schedule.
-You can make as little as you want or work as much as you want, to make the most money you can!
+You can make as little as you want or work as much as you want to make the most money!

 Also, you can work with your employer to work out a schedule that appeals to both you and your employer.
 For me, I do like to work some long days so I can have more days off during the week.

 Shorter schooling time to become a dental hygienist